jaz770/cryptonite_tp-2_jasmine/Cryptography.md

 sys.stdout.write(out)
 ```
-Giving ciphertext as input in the input() function gavw:
+Giving ciphertext as input in the input() function gave:
 ```
 #asciiorder
 #fortychars